DFKI-NLP/kibad-llm/src/kibad_llm/data_integration/README.md

 ## running

-from the scripts directory run `pyhton db_converter.py`
+from the scripts directory run `python db_converter.py`